Applesauce Bran Muffins—Gluten-free & Vegan Options

 - Bake in 350-degree preheated oven for 20 minutes or until centers test dry with a knife or cake tester.

-Enjoy these gluten-free bran muffins with a cup of tea, your family members or a friend or two, and make sure that you don't clean up too much before you invite a friend over to enjoy them!
+Enjoy these gluten-free bran muffins with a cup of tea, your family members, or a friend or two, and make sure that you don't clean up too much before you invite a friend over to enjoy them!

-What is your favorite kind of muffin?
+What's your favorite kind of muffin?

 I made these exactly.
 They looked great.
 But the taste was quite bitter.
 I checked my rice bran and it was not bitter, neither was the flour.
 Not sure what happened, but I had to toss them.